Collecting and delaying Social Security benefits will no longer be an option for married couples

 Married couples frequently use two popular strategies to maximize their retirement benefits.
 Both methods essentially allow couples to collect some benefits and delay other benefits.
 Here, we’ll look at each of them, and how they’re changing.

 The restricted application method

-The restricted application method allows an individual at full retirement age to collect Social Security benefits on his or her spouse’s account, but not on his or her own account.
+The restricted application method allows an individual who was born before January 2, 1954, and who has reached full retirement age to collect Social Security benefits on his or her spouse’s account, but not on his or her own account.

 Under the restricted application method, Ella could start spousal benefits on Sal’s account.
 She would collect half of Sal’s benefit, at $600 per month.
 When she turns 70, she could switch to her own retirement benefits.
 At that point, she would receive at least $1,188 per month.

 For this reason, the restricted application method is sometimes called “free spousal benefits.”
 Ella would receive “free” benefits as a spouse until she turns 70, when she would receive her primary insurance amount with the maximum delayed retirement credit.
 Even if Ella retires before age 70, she will still get a delayed retirement credit of 8 percent per year.